 - Where can I check the status of my port-in/port-out request?

-- How will I know when the process is complete, and the outcome of my porting request?
+- How will I know when the process is complete?

 - What information do I need to have handy if I want to port a number?